 Stood up again…

-Thousands of people attended James J. Hill Days, a tribute to the historic figure who had once owned the Great Northern Railroad and who had built the Wayzata rail depot, now listed on the National Register of Historic Places.
+Thousands of people attended James J. Hill Days, a tribute to the historic figure who had once owned the Great Northern Railroad in Minnesota and who had built the Wayzata rail depot, now listed on the National Register of Historic Places.
 The annual event was always held on the first weekend after Labor Day.
 Tents and trailers housing a unique display of food, retail items, arts and crafts covered a four-block area of downtown Wayzata along East Lake Street.
 Country music blared from a large bandshell.
 As Stephanie passed the vendors selling hot food, her mouth watered at the thought of nibbling on a hot, crispy cheese curd or a pork chop on a stick, but she didn’t have time to stop.